DILCISBoard/E-ARK-AIP/index.md

 Storage description

 ##### Relationship

-The `relationship` element contains the "part-of" relationship of the digital object.
-For digital objects included in the AIP, the value "is included in" of the `relationshipSubType` element means that a digital object is part of an AIP which is just making an explicit statement about a fact.
-More importantly, in the case of "segmented AIPs", it is used to express that an AIP is part of a parent AIP which is not expressed otherwise.
+<a name="aip-premis-relationship"></a>**AIP-PREMIS-RELATIONSHIP**: The
+`relationship` element SHOULD be used to describe relationships of the digital object.

+<a name="aip-premis-aip-included"></a>**AIP-PREMIS-AIP-INCLUDED**: If an AIP is
+part of another AIP, then the element `relationshipSubType` MUST reference the superordinated AIP.

 An example of the latter case is shown in Listing 16.

 ```xml
 <relationship>